Who Owns 7 Up?

 Considerations

-- -Complex ownership structure may create marketing coordination challenges
+- -Complex split ownership structure creates marketing coordination challenges

-- -Different ownership in US vs international markets may limit global brand consistency
+- -Different parent companies in different markets create brand consistency challenges

 Frequently Asked Questions About 7 Up